maefahluang-uni/99-project-siamyim_bics/README.md

 The SiamYim group is dedicated to establishing the Borrowing and Returning Material Equipment System (BICS-SEL) in order to meet the needs of users within the material and equipment borrowing industry.
 The BICS-SEL will be used to collect and manage statistical data related to material and equipment borrowing.

--Decide Features.
-F1  Add to Cart Features for user who want to borrow items to their cart of desired materials and wait for user confirmation for borrowing.(Create by Mr.Sirikorn khamthai.)
-F2  SearchSomething for user who want to searching about items of their want to borrowing.(Create by Mr.Dansayam Phatthananukun.)
+-Decide Features From Admin page for managemant products.
+F1 Add Product for add name of product, code of product, quantity of product. will be show in table list of product.
 ## Members
 Mr.Sirikorn Khamthai 6431503106
 Mrs.Somsri Khaokrachang 6431503061